Brief psychotic disorderBrief reactive psychosis; Psychosis - brief psychotic disorder

 Brief psychotic disorder is triggered by extreme stress, such as a traumatic accident or loss of a loved one.
 It is followed by a return to the previous level of function.
 The person may or may not be aware of the strange behavior.

 This condition most often affects people in their 20s, 30s, and 40s.
-People who have personality disorders are at greater risk for having a brief reactive psychosis.
+Those who have personality disorders are at high risk of having a brief reactive psychosis.

-Symptoms of brief reactive psychosis may include the following:
+Symptoms of brief psychotic disorder may include the following: